abaez/ta-rust/README.md

 #### Completed:
 *   lexer: All keywords, types, library types, syntax extensions, strings, and numbers lexer definitions.
-*   module: *.rs, massive list of snippets, and API reference to all crates as of v0.11.
+*   module: *.rs, massive list of snippets, and API reference to all crates.

 #### To Do:
 *   autocomplete: An actual autocomplete working...(finally)